 Generally, a wired connection is more reliable and quicker than a wireless (WiFi) connection.
 This is why we recommend directly connecting your gaming device to your router using an Ethernet cable.
-If this is not possible, ensure your device is as close to your router as possible and that the router is placed in an area away from walls or other items that may interfere with your wireless connection.
+If this is not possible, optimize your wireless connection by ensuring your game system is as close to your router as possible and that the router is placed away from walls or other items that may interfere with your signal.

 Technology progresses quickly.
 While routers and modems can last you years when properly taken care of, we typically recommend you start shopping for updated equipment once your current modem/router is more than 5 years old.
 Keep in mind that while your equipment may still function, progress in various technologies may render your equipment obsolete and you may not get optimal performance out of your internet connection.
 This can be particularly important if you are using WiFi to access the internet through your router.

 While gaming itself does not require a significant amount of bandwidth, having multiple devices on your network can quickly “clog the pipe” and have a negative effect on your online gaming speed.
 If you know you’re going to have a lot of devices on your network while you game, consider opting for a plan with a higher download speed.

 If this isn’t an option, many routers and modems allow you to set a “priority device” using QoS settings (available on most newer modems).
 This can help ensure that your system gets the high-quality connection it needs for online gaming.

 There are quite a few things to consider when deciding what you need to get for the best online gaming experience.
 When in doubt, keep in mind latency, how many devices you will have on your home network while you game, and your equipment.
 All of these elements will have an effect on your online gaming experience.